by Hoala Greevy Founder CEO of Paubox

 We’ve been getting asked by customers and prospects about Constant Contact and their ability to use it in a HIPAA compliant manner.

 We know the HIPAA industry is vast so we can empathize with just how many people need to use cloud-based services in this sector.

-Today, we will determine if Constant Contact offers HIPAA compliant email service or not.
+Today, we will determine if Constant Contact offers HIPAA compliant email marketing service or not.